Braundo/kubernetes-guide/docs/pods.md

 It's important to note that when you scale up/down applications in Kubernetes, you're not doing so by adding/removing containers directly - you do so by adding/removing Pods.

 ## Atomic
 Pod deployment is atomic in nature - a Pod is only considered **Ready** when *all* of its containers are up and running.
-Either the entire Pod comes up successfully and is running, or the entire thing doesn't. - there are no partial states.
+Either the entire Pod comes up successfully and is running, or the entire thing doesn't - there are no partial states.

 ## Lifecycle
 Pods are designed to be ephemeral in nature.
 Once a Pod dies, it's not meant to be restarted or revived.
 Instead, the intent to spin up a brand new Pod in the failed ones place (based off of your defined Manifest).
 Further, Pods are *immutable* and should not be changed once running.
 If you need to chance your application, you update the configuration via the manifest and deploy a new Pod.